thaixuankhanh/ocs2_ros2/README.md

 # OCS2 Toolbox
+A fork of the Optimal Control for Switched Systems (OCS2) library updating it to ros2 communication and the colcon build system.

 ## Summary
 OCS2 is a C++ toolbox tailored for Optimal Control for Switched Systems (OCS2).
 The toolbox provides an efficient implementation of the following algorith